 The ideal and assumed videogame players instead have to look at any situation with calculation and cultivation (of a sort) as the privileged, central figure even above the avatar they may control at any particular moment, figuring out where to go, what to do, what they are afforded.
 “The modernist writer or film-maker (or artist) is forcing us to identify with his artistic genius as against his characters (or any content at all).”
 Likewise, while the player may feel affection or pity for the plight of game characters, what is important to game design orthodoxy is that they are properly reverse-engineering and appreciating the rules of the game, which is the authored space of the genius designer (within reason, players that break into the explicit rules of the space via cheats and speedrunning strats are rarely framed as the ideal cooperative player).

 So how do videogames ride the high modernist cycle of insecurity to insularity to sadism?
-There are several obvious reasons why videogames as a form are always having a crisis of insecurity, through which its proponents of course puff themselves up and make increasingly ridiculous claims, which throws the value of the form into question even more when these promises do not play out, and the process is repeated.
+There are several obvious reasons why videogames as a form are always having a crisis of insecurity, through which its proponents of course puff themselves up and make increasingly ridiculous claims, throwing the value of the form into question even more when these promises do not play out, and the process is repeated.
 Commercial videogames were born in an environment where money and resources flowed in via a confluence of the military industrial complex (not only was Spacewar!
 A futuristic combat simulator, it was made during offtime in computer laboratories vital to simulating combat scenarios in the new form of warfare that emerged post World Wars) and the “Californian Ideology,” a meeting of “free-wheeling hippies and entrepreneurial yuppies.”
-This is the tech wing of the neoliberal order, combining worship of free market libertarianism with technological determinism, resulting in the belief that an environment enabling free flowing venture capital and rugged individualist tech entrepreneurs will inevitably lead to technological solutions to all of our problems and improvements on all facets of our lives (for those who can afford it, generally).
+This is the tech wing of the neoliberal order, combining worship of free market libertarianism with technological determinism, resulting in the belief that an environment enabling flowing venture capital and rugged individualist tech entrepreneurs will inevitably lead to technological solutions to all of our problems and improvements on all facets of our lives (for those who can afford it, generally).
 You only need to look at the news cycle surrounding the unholy trinity of Google, Facebook and Amazon this year to see that the original 1995(!) article coining the “California Ideology” term has been completely vindicated and declare a principled “YEAH FUCKIN RIGHT!!!”

 Regardless, videogames were born into a culture of hype and their creators have conducted themselves exceedingly well towards that end, and will continue to even as it becomes increasingly deranged and unfashionable.
 On the commercial side of things, videogames’ potential must constantly be renewed with claims of improved technology, new experiences, better graphics, more hours… Simultaneously the attention of gamers must always be drawn forward as history (sparing a manicured corporate canon) is allowed to fall into the sea behind them.
 Yes, a few select “classic” titles can be drawn on to lend cultural persistence and a sense of history to the form, but the broken promises of the hype cycle must be forgotten for it to continue to function.